 - The employee ID number

 Your .csv file must follow this order of information to be uploaded correctly.
+If there's an optional column that you won't be filling out, the column must remain empty in the spreadsheet.

 Important Notes About Prepping Your .CSV